Vascular Ultrasound

 Timeline

-Acceptance Letter will indicate their status in the specific program of choice and will outline all requirements needed to solidify a place on the official list for that program.
+- The acceptance letter will indicate the student’s status in the specific program of choice and will outline all requirements needed to solidify a place on the official list for that program.

 Items for Official Placement into Program*